samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ## Before Starting

-Before you can start following the instructions presented in this article, you will need to make sure you have a version of the app running in your local machine.
+Before you can start following the instructions presented in this article, you will need to make sure you have a version of the app running on your local machine.
 If you already followed [the instructions described in the previous article](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-1/) and already have the app running locally, you can jump this section.
 Otherwise, you can opt to ignore the previous article and take the shortcut described in the following subsections.

 ### Configure an Auth0 Application and an Auth0 API